Foods That Lower Cholesterol, Legumes

 Lentils are a staple in the diet of most vegetarians as they provide high protein, high fibre, and they are low in fat and high in many nutrients.
 Lentils are an excellent replacement for meat products.

 Lentils are among the first foods to be cultivated and are even mentioned in the Bible.
-There are 17 different varieties of lentils avaliable.
+There are 17 different varieties of lentils available.
 They are a good source of molybdenum, folate, vitamin B1 and provide almost 63% of the daily requirement of fibre.

 If lentils are stored in an air-tight container they will last uncooked for 12 months.
 After they are cooked, lentils will keep for three days in the refrigerator.